MSN in Healthcare Quality, Patient Safety, & Risk Management Online Degree

 - Official transcripts from all universities or colleges and other post-secondary educational institutions (including trade schools) attended

-letters of recommendation from colleagues or supervisors who can attest to your clinical knowledge, skill, and potential aptitude for graduate study
+- Two professional letters of recommendation from colleagues or supervisors who can attest to your clinical knowledge, skill, and potential aptitude for graduate study

 - Letters must include the address, phone number, and signature of your recommender